 If your immune system doesn’t like what’s going on in your gut, it’ll stay switched on.
 When your immune system never shuts off, you’re at risk for increased inflammation, which is linked to a whole range of brain disorders and diseases, including depression.
 Remember: an inflamed brain is not a happy brain.

 Ever hear of the “stress hormone”?
 That’s cortisol, and when you’re stressed out, cortisol can encourage the growth of certain microbes.
-And you don’t want cortisol to determine what kinds of bacteria and fungi grow in your belly.
-The strains and species that thrive in a high-cortisol environment can heighten stress and anxiety even more.
+And you don’t want cortisol to determine what kinds of bacteria grow in your belly: The strains and species that thrive in a high-cortisol environment can heighten stress and anxiety even more.

 Essentially, stress can result in more stress through the gut-brain axis — take this as your sign to recommit to your daily meditation practice or even just a walk!